This article is currently a work in progress and subject to frequent change. See the changelog for details.

 - The agent ID, which advertises the agent’s public key,

-- The init complete element, which tells the conductor that all the DNA’s init callbacks have completed successfully and the source chain is ready to write app entries.
+- The init complete record, which tells the conductor that all the DNA’s init callbacks have completed successfully and the source chain is ready to write app entries.

 Agreement among all nodes in a blockchain on a single, shared global ledger.
 Holochain prefers ‘local’ consensus, both between interacting parties using counterparty signatures and among a small set of third-party validation authorities.